-If you try several insurance companies and cannot find coverage, you can be insured through the Wisconsin Automobile Insurance Plan.
+If you have tried several insurance companies and cannot find coverage, you can be insured through the Wisconsin Automobile Insurance Plan.
 You can apply through any licensed property and casualty insurance agent.
-For general information on the plan, you may call or write to Wisconsin Auto Insurance Plan (WAIP), 20700 Swenson Drive, Suite 100, Waukesha, WI 53186 (262) 796-4553.
+For general information on the plan, you may call or write to Wisconsin Auto Insurance Plan (WAIP), 20700 Swenson Drive, Suite 100, Waukesha, WI 53186, (262) 796-4599.

 What affects the price of auto insurance?

 When determining the rate for an auto insurance policy, insurers separate drivers into categories called classifications.
 Drivers are classified based on a number of different characteristics including, but not limited to, age and gender, marital status, where the vehicle is garaged, driving record, make and model of the vehicle, prior insurance coverage and annual miles driven.
 History has shown that drivers with certain characteristics, such as a poor driving record, have a greater chance of being involved in an accident, and the drivers in those classifications must pay higher rates.
 While some of the classification criteria (such as age and sex) are out of your control, others, such as driving record and type of vehicle driven, are within your control.